hcmlab/ssi/docs/index.md

     return points
 ```

 To match an unknown gesture, we implement a function ``forward`` and store for each class the best matching template in the ``probs`` array (that is we look for the class template with the smallest distance).
+We return a single number to express the confidence of our prediction (here the probability of the recognized class, which is certainly not a reliable measure):

 ``` python
 def forward(x, probs, opts, vars):